faridkhouda/flex-layout-angular/README.md

 We can define different kinds of layouts for different kinds of display devices and different screen sizes.

+Angular Flex Layout provides a sophisticated layout API using Flexbox CSS + mediaQuery.
+This module provides Angular developers with component layout features using a custom Layout API, mediaQuery observables, and injected DOM flexbox-2016 CSS stylings.

+The Flex Layout engine intelligently automates the process of applying appropriate Flexbox CSS to browser view hierarchies.
+This automation also addresses many of the complexities and workarounds encountered with the traditional, manual, CSS-only application of box CSS.

+The real power of Flex Layout, however, is its responsive engine.
+The Responsive API enables developers to easily specify different layouts, sizing, visibilities for different viewport sizes and display devices.

+Getting Started
+Start by installing the Angular Layout library from npm

+npm i -s @angular/flex-layout @angular/cdk

+Next, you'll need to import the Layout module in your app's module.

+app.module.ts

+import { FlexLayoutModule } from '@angular/flex-layout';
+...

+@NgModule({
+    ...
+    imports: [ FlexLayoutModule ],
+    ...
+});
+After that is configured, you can use the Angular Layout attributes in your HTML tags for flex layout:

+***********

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.